 The large Waikato group of tribes are descended from the people of the Tainui canoe, and take their name from the Waikato River, New Zealand’s longest.
 Their region stretches north from the Mōkau River in Taranaki to the Tāmaki isthmus where Auckland city now stands.
 Kāwhia, on the west coast, has special importance because it was the final resting place of the Tainui, and the first homeland of the Waikato peoples.

 When her husband died, the ancestor Kahu made a famous journey from Kāwhia to Hauraki.
 Along the way she named landmarks such as the mountain Pirongia (Te Pirongia o Te Aroaro ō Kahu – the scented pathway of Kahu).
 Two other important ancestors are Tūheitia and his son Māhanga, who were both great warriors.
 Māhanga gave his name to a Waikato tribe, Ngāti Māhanga.

 The King movement

 As more British settlers arrived in the 1850s, Māori people around New Zealand decided to choose their own king, to show their unity and control of the land.
 The King movement became linked with the Waikato people because the first king chosen was the Waikato chief Pōtatau Te Wherowhero.
 His descendants have continued to take on the role of king or queen.
-In 2008 the king was Tūheitia Paki, son of the late queen, Dame Te Ātairangikaahu.
+Since 2006 the king has been Tūheitia Paki, son of the late queen, Dame Te Atairangikaahu.